mhdawson/scratch/Website.md

 The project has been having ongoing issues with flaky tests and this has been a major pain point.
-The project, therefore, has a goal to hire a short term ci stability lead who can improve ci stability and implement tooling and processes that will provide longer term benefits
+The project, therefore, has a goal to hire a short term ci stability lead who can improve ci stability and implement tooling and processes that will provide longer term benefits.
+The following sponsors have made this possible:

 ![CI stability sponsor](https://github.com/user-attachments/assets/53f3fd31-160a-4307-8144-de30c9f963cf)